audeering/audobject/docs/usage.rst

     o = MyObjectWithFile(res_path)
     o.read()

-But when we serialize the object, the path is stored relative to the directory of the YAML file.
+When we serialize the object,
+the path is
+stored relative to the directory of the YAML file.